Free Cub Scout Pack Meeting Plans Save You Time

 Wolf adventure, Running with the Pack

-Bear adventure, Bear Picnic Basket
+Bear adventure, Bear Strong

-Webelos and Arrow of Light adventure, Castaway
+Arrow of Light adventure, Personal Fitness

 These plans are a great resource for den leaders too.
 They may want to use some of the activities for their adventures.
-For example, the gathering activity for the October 2015-2016 meeting is to make superhero capes.
-That’s perfect for the Webelos and Arrow of Light elective adventure, Build Your Own Hero.

 The plans have all you need for a fun and successful meeting.
 Each one has: